mudasobwa/mudasobwa.github.io/_posts/2016-12-25-queso-al-romero.md

 ![Preparation: wrapping the cheese](/img/cheese/6.jpg)

-Put it in the bag, zip it, and put the pack in another one zipped bag.
+Put it into the bag, zip it, and put the pack into another one zipped bag.

 ![Preparation: putting the cheese in the zipped bag](/img/cheese/7.jpg)

 You are all done!
-Now place the bag in the fridge for one month.
+Now place the bag to the fridge for one month.
 To get the cheese “more aged,” one might change the pergament papers past two weeks, they will collect the moisture out of the cheese and become wet; decreasing the humidity in the package will make the cheese tasting more cured.